 Ice, ice everywhere

 Luna 25's destination was not chosen at random.
 The South Pole of the Moon has become a focal point for many space agencies.
-Simeon Barber, a leading planetary scientist at the Open University of Milton Keynes, UK, underlines the importance of this region: 'It's an area where we could expect to see heavy concentrations of ice,' he says.
-And it is to be believed.
+Simeon Barber, an eminent planetary scientist at the Open University of Milton Keynes, UK, highlights the importance of this region: “It's an area where we might expect to see strong concentrations of ice,” he says.
+And you have to believe him.

-For decades, orbital data have suggested that the lunar poles contain significant amounts of water ice.
-Nico Dettman, leader of the Lunar Exploration Group at ESA, the European Space Agency, underlines the importance of this resource: "You can generate hydrogen and oxygen from it, which can be used to produce drinking water, breathable air or even rocket fuel."
+For decades, orbital data has suggested that the lunar poles contain significant amounts of water ice.
+Nico Dettman, leader of the Lunar Exploration Group at ESA, the European Space Agency, underlines the importance of this resource: “You can generate hydrogen and oxygen with it, which can be used to produce drinking water, breathable air or even rocket fuel.”

 The Russian mission

-One of Luna 25's main tools is a robotic arm that will attempt to dig up to 50 centimeters into the floor of Boguslawsky crater.
+One of Luna 25's main instruments is a robotic arm that will attempt to burrow up to 50 centimeters into the floor of the Boguslawsky crater.
 The target?
 Look for ice, of course.
-This research could not only reveal valuable resources but also provide insights into the history of water in the solar system.
+This research could not only reveal valuable resources, but also provide insights into the history of water in the solar system.

-Luna 25 isn't the only mission headed for the South Pole.
+Luna 25 is not the only mission headed to the south pole.
 India, with its Chandrayaan-3, will attempt a landing on August 23, and has already sent in the meantime extraordinary images of the lunar surface.
 China plans to send a rover in 2026, and also NASA's Artemis program (we're currently on the pick of space suits), which aims to return humans to the Moon, focuses on the South Pole.

-Why this "new ride"?
-For the usual reasons, of course.
+Why this “new race”?
+For the same reasons, of course.
 Opportunities, but also geopolitical reasons.

 With the launch of Luna 25, for example, Russia marks several "new beginnings".
-First, a break from its dependency on Kazakhstan, which housed its main launch site, the Baikonur Cosmodrome.
+First of all, a detachment from its dependence on Kazakhstan, which hosted its main launch site, the Baikonur Cosmodrome.
 This mission represents not only a return to the Moon, but also a step forward in the recovery (forced, for obvious reasons) of Russian "space sovereignty".

 Luna 25, a geopolitical issue